GauravRoy48/Linear-Discriminant-Analysis/README.md

 # Linear-Discriminant-Analysis
-Python code to perform LDA on the given dataset to extract 2 BEST IVs with respect to MAX CLASS SEPARATION.
-Spyder IDE used.
+- Python code to perform LDA on the given dataset to extract **TWO best Independant Variables** with respect to **maximum class seaparation**.
+- Spyder IDE used.
+- LDA performed on *Logistic Regression model*.